slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Memory is never a precise duplicate of the original; instead, it is a continuing act of creation."
 -- Rosalind Cartwright*

-> *"Collective memory is more about the present than the past because it is integral to how the group sees itself."
--- Margaret MacMillan*

 > *"Nostalgia is a seductive liar."
 -- George Ball*